Ask Danny Graham

 Great opportunity for country living, whether in a custom home or a weekend getaway.
 Either one allows you to enjoy outdoor recreation in a tranquil country setting.
 Call Danny Graham at 757-613-6059 to schedule a showing today!

-Great opportunity for a 19-acre tract with level terrain in the tranquil southern part of Suffolk.
-Come build your custom right here!
-3 acres cleared with the rest being wooded cutover.
-Great location for country living and room for additional buildings.
+Great opportunity for a 16.6-acre tract with level terrain in the tranquil southern part of Suffolk.
+Come build your custom home right here!
+5 acres cleared with the rest being wooded cutover.
+Great location for a horse farm with room for a stable, barns and any other buildings.
 Great for a weekend getaway until you build that dream home.
 Until then, you can hunt, 4 wheel, or anything else life in the country offers.
 Convenient to downtown Suffolk where you can find shopping, restaurants, banking, and a hospital.
 About 10 minutes from the southern leg of the bypass and then onto all of Hampton Roads without a signal light.
 Shared driveway entrance required.

 Suffolk is located in the Hampton Roads metropolitan area which also includes the independent cities of Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, and Virginia Beach, as well as other smaller cities, counties, and towns of Hampton Roads.
 With miles of waterfront property on the Nansemond and James River, present day Suffolk was formed in 1974 after consolidating with Nansemond County and the towns of Holland and Whaleyville.